datagrove/mangrove/packages/ui/src/crdt/readme.md

 eventually this succeeds.

 if you have succeeded with al the steps you currently have from the user, then diff back to the user document.

+what if the entire tuple is a consensus value, and then we have no locks. the tuple id is (device, counter), potentially as uint8array varint.

+what if instead of a simple log each device writes a btree? does that help anything? seems like just using pointers is fastest, but a btree potentially supports trimming. could be both though. (russian hat check?)